The HAP Foundation has received a federal grant from AmeriCorps Seniors to develop a Seniors Workforce Program in Illinois.

 - Receive job training at a healthcare or community-based organization.

-- Receive a monthly stipend of $200.
-To receive the stipend participants will need to meet eligibility requirements.
+- Receive a monthly stipend of up to $200.

 - After completion of the project and training, you will receive a certificate confirming completion of basic CHW core competencies.

-- Support in finding employment upon training and project completion.
+- Receive support in finding employment upon training and project completion.

 How can I learn more?